 4. Who to contact with questions

 As candidates transition from the admission phase to the enrollment process, parents may be confused about who to reach out to with questions or concerns.
 Be sure to add contact information and instructions for accessing resources online.

-3 Ways to Make Your Offer Stand Out
+3 Ways to Make Your Admission Offers Stand Out

 In most cases, candidates have applied to multiple schools and are comparing several admission offers.

 Here are a few ways you can ensure your offer stands out: